-You can save different workspace layouts to the Workspaces touch buttons (down the left side of the left hand touch screen by pressing View then [Record Workspace], then touching one of the Workspaces buttons.
-This allows you to reconfigure the workspace at the touch of a button.
+You can save different workspace layouts to the Workspaces touch buttons to the left of the A-G menu buttons (except on Sapphire Touch and Titan One where they are down the left side of the screen).
+Press <View/Open> then [Record Workspace], then touch one of the Workspaces buttons, or just touch an empty button twice to Quick Record.
+You can also save workspaces onto any grey handle or macro button.